IvanRublev/PSOLib/README.md

 License
 -------

-PSOLibrary is available under the MIT license.
+PSOLib is available under the MIT license.
 See the LICENSE file for more info.